 The next class of piRNAs, historically but confusing grouped with the previous class, are called Pre-pachytene piRNAs.
 Pre-pachytene piRNAs are expressed just before birth and continue to be expressed in functioning testes.
 These piRNAs tend to map to traditional, annotated, protein-coding genes.
 After birth, and during the _neonatal stage_ only MILI is expressed, and piRNAs shift from mostly transposon-mapping to 3′ UTR mapping [Robine et al., 2009].

 Finally, due to their unique sequence in the genome, the genetic origin of millions of piRNAs belonging to the third class, the pachytene piRNAs, was immediately known.
 Once the _first wave_ of spermatogenesis [Laiho et al., 2013, Oakberg and Oakberq, 1956] reaches the pachytene stage of meiosis I when chromosomes pair up, cross over, and exchange genetic material, the _pachytene piRNAs_ are expressed [Girard et al., 2006, Lau et al., 2006, Li et al., 2013a].
 Pachytene piRNAs are extremely abundant compared to fetal and pre-pachytene piRNAs.
 They bind another Piwi protein MIWI (PIWIL1).
 The genomic origin of pachytene piRNAs, often unique in terms of genomic sequence, map within _gene deserts__unannotated and devoid of introns.
 This is comparable to piRNA clusters in flies, such as flamenco, whose transcription can be abolished with a P-element insertion into a putative promoter, as measured by northern blot looking for piRNAs generated 168 kb downstream (Figure 1.15 [Brennecke et al., 2007, Goriaux et al., 2014].
 This gene architecture makes the pachytene piRNA loci some of the most interesting RNA-producing regions of the mammalian genome.
 These clusters, (aka: _piRNA-producing loci_ or _genes_) appear to produce single, continuous, relatively long, and un-spliced Pol II transcripts (see section 4) [Li et al., 2013a].

+Overall, this section (1.5.1) is very hard to read mainly because it lacks structure.
+The reader can get lost because it does not know where you are heading towards.
+Sometimes you go too fast from very easy to understand facts (size of the piRNAs and their role), to very difficult to understand concepts like the ping-pong model.
+This can be a problem to non specialist readers that are not familiar to the piRNA field and will be overwhelmed by the amount of information condensed in this short section.

+It is a difficult exercise to write about such an active but yet very young research field where our knowledge is still fragmented.
+It is hard to put all the pieces of information together in a coherent order.
+Nevertheless, you could structure the information such as (this is just a suggestion):

+After a short introduction where you discuss some historical facts (their discovery in different organisms and first hints of their role you could then organize things as follows:

+Biogenesis: a.
+Transcription; b. structure of a piRNA precursor; c. processing of piRNA precursor up to the loading of mature piRNAs in Argonaute proteins.
+What defines a piRNA?

+Piwi proteins: their characteristics and their role in the piRNA pathway

+Function of piRNAs: How do they perform their function.
+What is their physiological role?

 Figure 1.15: A the Drosophila melanogaster gene flamenco is a graveyard for transposon sequences [P_lisson et al., 1994].
 Evidence for expression of a single-contiguous RNA transcript from flamenco (A) is provided by a P-element insertion into the suspected promoter region (B).
 [Brennecke et al., 2007] could not detect specific piRNAs (red X_s) by northern blot in the P-element mutant.